 Dose response studies in children indicate that, with the exception of neonates, dosage requirements are the same as for adults.
 Neonates are especially sensitive to nondepolarizing neuromuscular blocking agents, such as Pancuronium Bromide Injection, USP, during the first month of life.
 It is recommended that a test dose of 0.02 mg/kg be given first in this group to measure responsiveness.

 The dosage to provide relaxation for intubation and operation is the same as for general surgical procedures.
 The dosage to provide relaxation, following usage of succinylcholine for intubation (see PRECAUTIONS: Drug Interactions), is the same as for general surgical procedures.

-Pancuronium Bromide Injection is compatible in solution with:
+Pancuronium Bromide Injection, USP is compatible in solution with:

 0.9% sodium chloride injection